-How can remote allies, friends, journalists, and others participate in #COP15? - Planeta.com
+How can remote allies, friends, journalists, and others participate in #COP15?

 - Bonus points for creative commons-licensed and open access mterials

-4) We’d like this event to engage locals in China and teach visitors about China
+4) We’d like this event to engage locals in Montreal and teach visitors about Montreal

 5) We’d like this event to be a catalyst for satellite events and viewing parties